lgrammer/annexcss/README.md

 # @nnexCSS

 AnnexCSS is a lightweight single-file pure CSS animation library made for use with Next.js in a TBA front-end framework.
-It can be used independently with any web framework or project.
+It can be used independently with any web framework or project that utilizies webpack.

-Next.js now uses postcss directly.
-Processing scripts can easily be moved framework side expanding the utility of a truly minimalist CSS library.

 When minified the entire module takes up <1kb.
 Should you require only a few basic animations the annex.css file can easily be searched without much effort reducing your CSS overhead even further.
 Just copy what you need to your global.css 🏴‍☠️

-If you aren't using AnnexCSS with a framework and still need some basics such as minification - I recommend using postcss with cssnano.
-AnnexCSS being only a single file makes it easy to target.

 ```bash
 npm i annexcss